annehomann/zodiac_zen/docs/Software Development Plan.md

 <u>Feature 1 - Find out your star sign</u>

 This first feature allows the user to find out what star sign they are by telling the program their date of birth and birth month.
+This is by getting the user to enter them by two inputs.
 Once submitted, this allows Zodiac Zen to make the correct calculation and return the user's star sign.
 This is done by running the birth date against a series of date checks within the program.
+The calculation is done within the program through a if/elif conditional statement.

 <u>Feature 2 - Retrieve your daily horoscope</u>

 This feature allows the user to access their daily horoscope reading which will be displayed to them to read.
 The user is prompted for their star sign and this then retrieves the reading by using a package called *BeautifulSoup*, which allows a webpage to be scraped of information then saved within the program.
 This then outputs the daily reading for the user to read.
 They can also enter other star signs if they wish to access a daily reading for someone else.
+Each daily reading is stored in a list and then when a star sign is entered, it corresponds with its index (E.g. cancer = horoscope[4]).

 <u>Feature 3 - Save daily horoscope to a text file</u>